wasmCloud/wasmcloud-dev-site/content/reference/lattice/ngs.md

 When you combine the power of [NATS leaf nodes](../leaf-nodes) with the ability to connect to a global network of NATS infrastructure through a single URL, the possibilities grow exponentially.

 For example, any time you need to connect multiple disparate infrastructures that are not open to each other through a secure tunnel, you can simply use NATS leaf nodes at the edge of each infrastructure that use NGS as a bridge.
 The NGS security context remains completely isolated from the security context(s) of your application.
-It's also worth pointing out that NATS supports _web sockets_ as well, giving you access to wasmCloud host runtimes that are running in a browser.
+It's also worth pointing out that NATS supports _web sockets_ as well, giving you access to wasmcloud host runtimes that are running in a browser.

 Effectively, this gives you the ability to control traffic segmentation and the "interest graph" of the various nodes connected within a lattice, but as far as the lattice (and it's [control interface](../control-interface)) are concerned, everything is just a single, flat topology.